arminapr/arminapr/README.md

 ### 🚀 Full Stack Engineer | Data Scientist | AI Enthusiast

-Welcome to my GitHub!
-I’m a rising junior computer science student with a concentration in AI at Northeastern University.
+I’m a third-year computer science student with a concentration in AI at Northeastern University.
 My experience spans software engineering, full-stack development, database management, machine learning, and data science, and I love building innovative solutions to complex problems.

 ### 🛠️ What I Do